randolf/dns-blocklists/README.md

 #### :information_desk_person: Which version of the lists should I use? <a name="whatshouldiuse"></a>

-- *Use [Light](#light) if you have to pay attention to the size of the list, because the AdBlocker does not support large lists.*
+- *Use [Light](#light) if you have to pay attention to the size of the list, because the AdBlocker does not support large lists, or light protection is sufficient for you.*
 - *Use [Normal](#normal) if there is no admin nearby who can unblock something from time to time.
 E.g. for grandma and grandpa or the whole home or family network.*
 - *Use [Pro](#pro) if an admin is available who could unblock something if necessary.
 My personal recommendation for almost problem-free adblocking.*
 - *Use [Pro++](#proplus) if you are an experienced user, know what you are doing and privacy is important to you.
 This is an aggressive list and you may need to unblock things more often.*